aochider/candid/DESIGN.md

 *Subject to Change*

-* Backend: node.js docker containers (scalability)
+* Backend: node.js docker containers (scalability) [in my experience, nodejs goes through a lot of changes in terms of the language itself and the ecosystem, and has a somewhat specific audience of users. i think python is a slightly better in those regards. but ultimately it shouldnt really matter.]
 * Frontend: reactnative (allows cross platform app development), Expo
 * Database: postgres
-* Time series database for chat logs?
+* Time series database for chat logs? [just noting as a thought: this might be unnecessary depending on how portable this application needs to be]
 * CICD: github actions
 * Cloud provider: AWS
 * Comment detoxification: perspectiveapi